-Donor Value Year/s of Tenure Conditions General (continued) Commonwealth Scholarship and Fellowship Plan Varies for each country.
+Donor · Value Year/s of Tenure Conditions General (continued) Special Oversas Postgraduate Fund Tuition fees only 1 year for a Post- graduate Diploma, 2 years for Masters degree and 3 years for Doctorate Eligibility is confined to postgraduate students who are citizens of overseas countries excluding citizens of countries which are covered by the Equity and Merit Scholarhsip Scheme (EMSS).
+Applications to the Registrar by 28 September.
+Australian American Educational Foundation Fulbright Award Travel expenses and \$A2000 as establishment allowance 1 year, renewable Applicants must be graduates who are domiciled in Australia and wish to undertake research or study for a higher degree in America.
+Applications close 30 September with The Secretary, DEET, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.
+Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women Commonwealth Scholarship and Fellowship Plan Varies for each country.
 Generally covers travel, living, tuition fees, books and equipment, approved medical expenses.
-Marriage allowance may be pay Usually 2 years, sometimes 3 Applicants must be graduates who are Australian citizens and who are not older than 35 years of age.
-Tenable in Commonwealth countries other than Australia.
-Applications close with the Registrar in September or October each year.
+Marriage allowance may be payable.
+Usually 2 years, sometimes 3 Applicants must be graduates who are Australian citizens and who are not older than 35 years of age.
+Tenable in Commonwealth countries other than Australia Applications close with the Registrar in September or October each year.
 The English-Speaking Union (NSW Branch) \$7000 1 year Applicants must be residents of NSW or ACT.
 Awarded to young graduates to further their studies outside Australia.
-Applications close mid-April with The Secretary, Ground Floor, Sydney School of Arts, 275c Pitt Street, Sydney NSW 2000.
+Applications close mid-April with The Secretary, Ground Floor, Sydney School of Arts, 275c Pitt Street, Sydney, NSW 2000.
 Frank Knox Memorial Fellowships tenable at Harvard University Stipend of \$US7000 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university.
 Applications close with the Academic Registrar mid October.
 Robert Gordon Menzies Scholarship to Harvard Up to \$US 15,000 1 year Tenable at Harvard University.
 Applicants must be Australian citizens and graduates of an Australian tertiary institution.
-Applications close 31 December with the Registrar, A.N.U., GPO Box 4, Canberra ACT 2601 Gowrie Scholarship Trust Fund \$6000 pa.
-Under. special circumstances this may be increased 2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-45 War.
+Applications close 31 December with the Registrar, A.N.U., GPO Box 4, Canberra, ACT 2601 Gowrie Scholarship Trust Fund \$6000 pa.
+Under special circumstances this may be increased.
+2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-45 War.
 Applications close with the Academic Registrar by 31 October.
-Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research expense health insurance, book and equipment and ott allowances for travel a study in the USA c her Candidates must be Australian citizens and 1.
+Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research exp- enses, health insurance book and equipment and other allowances for travel and study in the USA 12 to 21 months Candidates must be Australian citizens and 1.
 Either members of the Commonwealth or a State Public Service or semi-government Authority.
 2. Either staff or graduate students at an Australian university.
 3. Individuals recommended for nomination by the Local Correspondents.
 The candidate will usually have an honours degree or equivalent, or an outstanding record of achievement, and be not more than 36 years of age.
-Applications close 29 Augustwith the Academic Registrar.
-Forms available from Mr J Larkin, Bureau of Agriculture and Resource Economics, GPO Box 1563, Canberra ACT 2601.
-The Packer, Shell and Barclays Scholarships to Cambridge University Living and travel allowances, tuition expenses.
-1-3 years Applicants must be Australian citizens who are honours graduates or equivalent, and under 26 years of age.
-Applications close 15 October with The Secretary, Cambridge Commonwealth Trust, PO Box 252, Cambridge CB2 ITZ, England.
-The Rhodes Scholarship to Oxford University Approximately £4862 stg pa 2 years, may be extended for a third year.
-Unmarried Australian citizens aged between 19 and 25 who have an honours degree or equivalent.
-Applications close in August each year with The Secretary, University of Sydney, NSW 2006.
-70
+Applications